About the 2022 Academy

 Why you should attend:

 - Businesses receive the tools and support needed to develop a business resiliency plan.
-Participants receive access to the Business Resiliency Guide and Workbook, have the opportunity to join a Regional Business Cohort, and receive advising from SBDC.
+Participants receive access to the Business Resiliency Guide and Workbook, and receive advising from SBDC.

 - Communities receive tools and information to address resilience topics in their planning.
 Communities also have the opportunity to learn about business resiliency to strengthen and help retain businesses in their community.